Soft Autumn: The Ultimate Guide

 Pale pinks can look good on you as long as they are not too cool-toned and have some warmth to them.

 A good rule of thumb is to stay away from anything that makes you look drained, sallow, or washes you out.
-This would include all high chroma, cool-toned colors.
+This would include all high chroma, and cool-toned colors.

 Soft Autumn Business Color Palette